Emilie Schenkl

 Emilie Schenkl (26 December 1910 – 13 March 1996) was an Austrian stenographer, secretary and trunk exchange operator.
-She was the wife or the companion (Note: Gordon comments: "Although we must take Emilie Schenkl at her word (about her secret marriage to Bose in 1937), there are a few nagging doubts about an actual marriage ceremony because there is no document that I have seen and no testimony by any other person. ...
+She was the wife (or companion) (Note: Gordon comments: "Although we must take Emilie Schenkl at her word (about her secret marriage to Bose in 1937), there are a few nagging doubts about an actual marriage ceremony because there is no document that I have seen and no testimony by any other person. ...
 Other biographers have written that Bose and Miss Schenkl were married in 1942, while Krishna Bose, implying 1941, leaves the date ambiguous.
 The strangest and most confusing testimony comes from A. C. N. Nambiar, who was with the couple in Badgastein briefly in 1937, and was with them in Berlin during the war as second-in-command to Bose.
 In an answer to my question about the marriage, he wrote to me in 1978: 'I cannot state anything definite about the marriage of Bose referred to by you, since I came to know of it only a good while after the end of the last world war ...
 I can imagine the marriage having been a very informal one ...' ...
 So what are we left with? ...
 We know they had a close passionate relationship and that they had a child, Anita, born 29 November 1942, in Vienna. ...
 And we have Emilie Schenkl's testimony that they were married secretly in 1937.
 Whatever the precise dates, the most important thing is the relationship.") of Subhas Chandra Bose, an Indian nationalist leader.